Skip to main content Skip to footer site map

 Qualifying dependent care expenses include the cost of certain adult or child day care, preschool tuition, in-home caregiving, or day camp.

-Employees can maximize their savings by contributing an accurate amount to their FSA.
-By utilizing tools like this FSA calculator, employees can make sure they are contributing an amount accurate to their actual expenses.
+Employees can maximize their savings by utilizing tools like this FSA calculator to make sure they are contributing an amount accurate to their actual expenses.